estebanangelm/investment_analysis/README.md

 - **run_report.sh**

 ```
-bash run_report.sh
+bash src/report/run_report.sh
 ```

-This execution will be automated with a Makefile in the 3rd release, for now the paths seems long but is just copying and pasting them in the terminal!
+Note: the knitting of the final document is not working fine because of the YAML header.
+It will be working for the 3rd milestone when the Makefile is required.

 ## Dependencies